A Transfer Learning Approach for Automated Segmentation of Prostate Whole Gland and Transition Zone in Diffusion Weighted MRI: Results

 \subsubsection{Prostate WG}

-Table \ref{table2} shows detailed average DSCs over training with different training data size in the target domain. ``Transfer Learning" and "Train Target from Scratch" are the results of our training with and without a transfer learning approach after exploring different $X$ values from Equation~\ref{eq:3}.
+Table~\ref{table2} shows detailed average DSCs over training with different training data size in the target domain. ``Transfer Learning" and "Train Target from Scratch" are the results of our training with and without a transfer learning approach after exploring different $X$ values from Equation~\ref{eq:3}.
 We achieved higher accuracy with $X = 0$ for transfer learning on all dataset sizes and for training target from scratch only for dataset sizes of 8 and 30 patients.
 For the rest of the experiments with data sizes of 42 patients and higher (42-115), the conventional loss where $X = 1.0$ results in a higher accuracy.
 Hence, the reported DSC for both transfer learning and training from scratch uses our modified DSC loss, except for training from scratch on data sizes of 42-115 patients.
 Transfer learning DSC results with our proposed DSC loss performed, on average, 1\% better compared to DSC achieved with conventional loss.
 Our proposed loss performed much better in dataset sizes of 8 and 30 when the model was trained from scratch.
-We achieved A DSC of 0.58 compared to 0.44 when training on 8 patients and 0.65 compared to 0.57 on 30 patients. ``No Training on Target" uses the model trained only using the source data and applies it to the target domain test cases.
+We achieved A DSC of 0.58 (confidence interval CI = [56, 59]) compared to 0.44 (standard deviation \(\sigma = 0.02\), CI = [0.42,0.45]), without overlap in confidence interval between the two, when training on 8 patients and 0.65 (CI =[63, 66]) compared to 0.57 (\(\sigma = 0.01\), CI = [56, 57]), without overlap in confidence interval between the two, on 30 patients. ``No Training on Target" uses the model trained only using the source data and applies it to the target domain test cases.

-Figure~\ref{fig4} shows the improvement of average DSCs for WG on our 33 test patients, trained with and without transfer learning and modified DSC loss.
+Fig~\ref{fig4} shows the improvement of average DSCs for WG on our 33 test patients, trained with and without transfer learning and modified DSC loss.
 The \textbf{blue} line shows the result of transfer learning with modified DSC where $X = 0$ in Equation~\ref{eq:3} and our model is pretrained using the source data and fine-tuned using the target data with different sizes (8-115).
 We used our modified loss on dataset sizes of 8 and 30 for training the model from scratch (\textbf{green} line).
 For n = 42-115, we used the conventional loss. the \textbf{black} line shows the result of applying the pretrained model to the 33 target test patients, without any training.